Satan's Choice Motorcycle Club: Alliance with the Outlaws

 Reflecting the new alliance, Berry started to work for the Outlaws in Florida, where his willingness to perform any task together with his anonymity made him useful as an enforcer.
 In the 1970s, the San Francisco-based Hells Angels were seeking to expand from California into Florida, leading to a biker war with the Chicago-based Outlaws.
-The conflict had started in 1969 when an Outlaw raped the wife of a Hells Angel, leading to the Angels to beat the rapist to death.
+The conflict had started in 1969 when an Outlaw raped the wife of a Hells Angel, leading to the Angels beating the rapist to death.
 During his time as an Outlaw enforcer and hitman in Florida, Berry customarily rode around in his motorcycle with a machine gun strapped to the front, as much for his own protection as for intimidation.
 During an assassination attempt by the Hells Angels, Berry took two bullets to the chest.
 Berry was living under the assumed name Tim Jones, and the Florida police did not realize that Berry was living illegally in the United States.
 Berry reported to Guindon that many of the Outlaws were Vietnam veterans who were full of rage and hatred who engaged in pointless, irrational violence.
 The fact that many of the Hells Angels and the Outlaws were veterans who used the combat skills they had learned during the Vietnam War against each other added to the intensity of the conflict as Berry stated: "Down here they played the game for keeps".
 However, Berry also told Guindon about the Outlaws: "They're well organized.
 They make money big time".